Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/transactions-debit.md

 - Manual fixing of an account balance
 - Clearing all value from an account (choose a large value and set `allowRemainder` to `true`)

-Note:
-- Throws error if posted against a valueStore with `valueType: percentOff` or `valueType: valueOff`

 ---
 + Request (application/json)
     + Headers